AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 </div>
 ```

-As shown above, the markup that will be included in the `script` element can contain HTL block statements and the expressions don't need to provide explicit contexts, because the content of the Handlebars template has been isolated in its own file.
-Also, this example shows how server-side executed HTL (like on the `h2` element) can be mixed with a client-side executed template language, like Handlebars (shown on the `h3` element).
+The `script` element's markup can include HTL block statements without explicit contexts, as the Handlebars template content is isolated in its own file.
+Also, this example shows how server-side-run HTL (like on the `h2` element) can be mixed with a client-side-run Template Language, like Handlebars (shown on the `h3` element).

 A more modern technique altogether, would however be to use the HTML `template` element instead, as the benefit would then be that it doesn't require to isolate the content of the templates into separate files.

 ### Lifting Limitations of Special Contexts {#lifting-limitations-of-special-contexts}

 In the special cases where it is needed to bypass the restrictions of the script, style, and comment contexts, it is possible to isolate their content in a separate HTL file.
-Everything located in its own file will be interpreted by HTL as a normal HTML fragment, forgetting the limiting context from which it might have been included.
+HTL interprets everything in its own file as a standard HTML fragment, ignoring any limiting context from where it was included.

 See the [Working with Client-Side Templates](#working-with-client-side-templates) section further down for an example.

 >[!CAUTION]
 >
->This technique can introduce cross-site scripting (XSS) vulnerabilities, and the security aspects should be carefully studied if this must be used.
+>This technique can introduce cross-site scripting (XSS) vulnerabilities.
+The security aspects should be carefully studied if this approach is used.
 There usually are better ways to implement the same thing than to rely on this practice.